 Small claim cases must be filed in the county where the defendant resides or does business.
 When filing a small claim the information needed includes the:

-- Name and address of the person, company or corporation being sued
+- Name and address of the person, company and/or corporation being sued

 - Amount owed